burrowers/garble/docs/CONTROLFLOW.md

 #### Block splitting

-Param: `block_splits` (default: `0`)
+Parameter: `block_splits` (default: `0`)

 > Warning: this param affects resulting binary only when used in combination with [flattening](#control-flow-flattening)

-Block splitting splits the largest block into 2 parts of random size, this is done `block_splits` times at most.
+Block splitting splits the largest SSA block into 2 parts of random size, this is done `block_splits` times at most.
 If there is no more suitable block to split (number of ssa instructions in block is less than 3), splitting stops.

 This param is very useful if your code has few branches (`if`, `switch` etc.).